Erosion and Sediment Control Products – Understanding the Essentials

 Straw And Wood Wattles

-These sediment control products are made from natural straw or wood excelsior fibers encased in a polypropylene or all-natural jute netting material.
+These erosion and sediment control products are made from natural straw or wood excelsior fibers encased in polypropylene or all-natural jute netting material.
 Along waterways, water will pass through them while sediment accumulates on the upstream side.
 They are flexible, require no trenching, are reusable, and can fit any terrain.

 During construction, contractors will place inlet filters over storm drains across the site.
 They are geotextile sacks that collect sand and other debris so they don’t enter the stormwater.
 Inlet filters are typically used alongside several other turbidity-control and soil stabilization products and processes.